adrian-cucuet/project2-budgetly/README.md

 ## Credits

-- For the sidebar I followed a tutorial from www.codinglabweb.com
+- For the sidebar, I followed a tutorial from www.codinglabweb.com
 - For the Budget javascript I followed a tutorial from www.codingartistweb.com
 - For the To Do javascript I followed a tutorial from www.developedbyed.com
 - [Favicon](https://favicon.io/favicon-generator/) was used for creating icons for the website.